 James is also a Director of Rollo Capital Management, a Boston-based investment firm focused on both public and private investments in the advance material sector where he advises and invests in early-stage companies.
 Previously James was a General Partner of Megunticook Management, an early stage venture capital fund investing in media, communications, and technology companies.

 Prior to Megunticook, James worked for Corning Incorporated as a business manager in the Advanced Display and Telecom Products Divisions and began his career in corporate finance with JP Morgan in New York and London.
 James has served on a number of non-profit boards focused on education and kids-at-risk, including most recently Shady Hill School, St. Paul's School, and Citizens for Juvenile Justice.
 He is currently a Trustee of the Corning Museum of Glass, a Director of The Triangle Fund in Corning, NY, a Director of Beyond Conflict in Boston, and an Overseer of the Epiphany School in Boston, MA.
 James received his B.A. from Harvard College.

 Alan has been a member of Market Street’s Board of Directors since September 1993 and was Chairman of the Board from 1998-2009.
-He currently serves as Vice Chairman of Market Street’s Board of Directors, Chair of the Nominating/Governance Committee and Chair of Investment Committee.
+He currently serves as Vice Chairman of Market Street’s Board of Directors, Chair for the Investment committee and serves on the Nominating/Governance committee.